wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_system_syncState.md

 ---
-title: movr:system_syncState \[POST\]
+title: movr:system_syncState - Moonriver
-description: Returns the state of the syncing of the node.
+description: Example code for the movr:system_syncState json-rpc method. Сomplete guide on how to use movr:system_syncState json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters